jekyll/jekyll/docs/_docs/themes.md

   - jekyll-seo-tag
 ```

-Or you could list them explicitly as Jekyll plugins in your Gemfile, and not update `_config.yml`, like this:
+Or you could list them explicitly as Jekyll plugins in your `Gemfile`, and not update `_config.yml`, like this:

 ```ruby
 # ./Gemfile